NovokumPescitarum/Speech-to-text-to-speech/README.md

 # Notes

+## Running the script

+### Installation

+Install the required libraries through pip, by running 'pip install -r requirements.txt' the file is in the repo

+## Running the script

+Run a terminal and navigate to the repo file and run 'python Speech-to-text-to-Speech.py' It will ask you to speak.
+Do so and wait a bit for it to process.
+Boom.
+RESULTS!

 ## Variables

 The only Variable you're probably interested in should be **'myPrompt'** and the **'{SpeechText}'** string inside of it.
 You can change the prompt, but definitely look at how